Rahulram240/CHATLITE/README.md

 - [Flutter Installation Guide](https://docs.flutter.dev/get-started/install)

-Once you have Flutter set up, you can clone or download this repository and run the app.
+Once you have Flutter set up, clone or download this repository and run the app.

 ## Running the App